Saif-hadd/React-Hydration-Status/README.md

 ---

-## 📖 Présentation
+## 📖 Overview

-`@saifhadded/react-hydration-status` est une **petite bibliothèque React** permettant de **détecter l'état d'hydratation côté client** dans un contexte SSR (Server-Side Rendering).
+`@saifhadded/react-hydration-status` is a **small React library** designed to **detect client-side hydration status** in a SSR (Server-Side Rendering) context.

-Elle est idéale pour afficher des composants uniquement côté client après que le rendu serveur soit terminé.
+It is ideal for rendering components **only on the client** after the server-side rendering is complete.

 ---

-## ✨ Fonctionnalités
+## ✨ Features

-- Détecte l'hydratation du composant après le rendu SSR
+- Detects component hydration after SSR rendering
-- Permet de conditionner le rendu d'un composant client-only
+- Allows conditional rendering of client-only components
-- Léger et facile à utiliser
+- Lightweight and easy to use

 ---